privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 1. :material-fingerprint: It's theorized that the reason humans have fingerprints in the first place is to [enhance our sense of touch](https://www.science.org/doi/10.1126/science.1166467).

-There four main ways we accomplish this: optical sensors, capacitive sensors, ultrasonic sensors, and thermal sensors.
+There are three main ways we accomplish this in consumer devices: optical sensors, capacitive sensors, and ultrasonic sensors.

 ### Optical Fingerprint Sensors